aws/amazon-documentdb-jdbc-driver/README.md

 ### Parameters

+- `<user>` Optional: the username of the authorized user.
+While the username is optional on the connection string, it is still required either via the connection string, or the properties.
-- `<user>` Required: the username of the authorized user. _Note: the username must be properly (%) encoded to avoid any confusion with URI special characters._
+  _Note: the username must be properly (%) encoded to avoid any confusion with URI special characters._
+- `<password>` Optional: the password of the authorized user.
+While the password is optional on the connection string, it is still required either via the connection string, or the properties.
-- `<password>` Required: the password of the authorized user. _Note: the password must be properly (%) encoded to avoid any confusion with URI special characters._
+  _Note: the password must be properly (%) encoded to avoid any confusion with URI special characters._
 - `<hostname>` Required: the hostname or IP address of the DocumentDB server or cluster.
 - `<port>` Optional: the port number the DocumentDB server or cluster is listening on.
 - `<database>` Required: the name of the database the JDBC driver will connect to.